Extra help, crisis support and DHP

 How to apply

-You can apply for a crisis award below.
+You can apply for a local welfare provision award below.
 We are no longer accepting applications for the Community Care award.
 You will need to supply information that validates your need, circumstances and eligibility.

-Download the WCSS policy for full details about eligibility, and the application and appeals process.
+Download the WLWPS policy for full details about eligibility, and the application and appeals process.

 An appointee deals with the benefits of a person who cannot manage their own affairs because they’re mentally incapable or severely disabled.